dianahaider/q2-CHAOS/README.md

 ## Getting started

+The first step in sequencing data analysis is the cleaning of the data.
-For all vis has the option to change palette, style and context of visualizations.
+#all vis has option ot change palette style &context

 ## Alpha